tldmod/tldmod/README.txt

  - Workaround Warband bug when populating smiths inventories which caused incorrect items like tools and other faction's weapons to be added by mistake.
  - Gandalf no longer appears bald or as a cute redhead, in Warband.
  - Fixed wobbly map trees in Mirkwood, in Warband.
- - Add entry points for enemies in the Rhûn Main Camp siege scene.
+ - Add entry points for enemies in the RhÃ»n Main Camp siege scene.
  - Fixed unwanted transparency of body parts when LODs are triggered.
  - Add "Accompany" option to the right-click party menu for allies, in Warband.
  - Fix some remaining inaccessible lords, like Burza in Gundabad.